ninabozhanova/Shotgun-II/README.md

 _Warning!_ This code is made available in the interest of scientific openness.
-It is not very well designed, and certainly was not intended for any purpose other than generating results in the course a research project - so please keep that in mind :)
+It was not intended for any purpose other than generating results in the course a research project - so please keep that in mind :)

 Feel free to get in touch if you need need any assistance.
-My recommendation is *not* to use this code, though some ideas (better presented in the paper) may be useful.
+My recommendation is *not* to use this code blindly, though some ideas (better presented in the paper) may be useful.

 Please cite [Data and Diversity Driven Development of a Shotgun Crystallisation Screen using the Protein Data Bank](https://doi.org/10.1101/2021.08.11.456002) (Gabriel Abrahams & Janet Newman, BioRxiv preprint) if you use this code in any way.